frantisekfery/scala-excercise/src/main/resources/theory/Databases.md

 Here, **the load is distributed across multiple servers**.
 In this strategy, the data is spread across different databank machines, reducing the load on a single system and increasing the performance.

-In the context of databases, this is often accomplished in one of two ways:
+In the context of databases, this is often achieved in one of two ways:

 ## Sharding
 **The dataset is broken into smaller parts ("shards"), and each shard is put on a different server.** Each shard